 - The main examination comprises of nine papers, all of them of a descriptive type conducted within a span of 5 days.

-The scope of the syllabus for the optional subject papers for the examination is broadly of the honours degree level i.e. a level higher than the bachelor’s degree and lower than the master’s degree.
+The scope of the syllabus for the optional subject papers for the examination is broad of the honors degree level i.e. a level higher than the bachelor’s degree and lower than the master’s degree.
 In the case of Engineering and Law, the level corresponds to the bachelor’s degree.

 - Comprises of nine papers